 Ethanol extraction is relatively simple, inexpensive, and suitable for both large and small-scale cannabis processors.
 It also does a great job of dissolving all of hemp’s compounds, including elusive flavonoids (2).

 The main downside of ethanol extraction is the high boiling point.
-That means when ethanol is evaporated from the solution, many of the fragile terpenes are lost as well.
+That means when ethanol evaporates from the solution, many of the fragile terpenes are also lost.
 That’s why companies that use ethanol extraction often separately add terpenes to their products.

 Isopropyl Alcohol Extraction